Best Texting Services for Ecommerce Apparel (2026)

 Where does your lifecycle segmentation live today?
 If it’s already in Klaviyo, adding Klaviyo SMS can reduce complexity.

-Return Signals vs SMS marketing tools
+Signals vs SMS marketing tools

 A few practical differences:

-- One continuous relationship: Return Signals keeps a single thread per customer.
+- One continuous relationship: Signals keeps a single thread per customer.
 It’s the same thread where they asked about sizing, got help with an exchange, and mentioned they’re shopping for a wedding.
 Marketing tools create disconnected interactions.

 - Starts at delivery, grows from there: The first message is about their order.
 But the relationship it builds is why they come back and text the brand months later about something new.